-In addition, the publication contains charts, which depict selected aspects of the data provided in the text and tables, and summary tables, which show selected national demographic, social, and economic characteristics annually for 1970 through 1985.
+The publication also includes charts, which depict selected aspects of the data provided in the text, and summary tables, which show selected national demographic, social, and economic characteristics for 1970 and annually since 1980.

 Census statistics date back to 1790 and reflect the growth and change of the United States.
 Past census reports contain some terms that today’s readers may consider obsolete and inappropriate.
 As part of our goal to be open and transparent with the public, we are improving access to all Census Bureau original publications and statistics, which serve as a guide to the nation's history.